Board of Directors

 Chelsi Howard Conaway has worked in community engagement at a grassroots level since 2000 and worked in community engagement professionally since 2009 for county government and nonprofit human services organizations.
 She has worked with The Alliance since 2019.

-Chelsi currently serves on the board of People Incorporated and is a member of The Prince William County Branch of the NAACP and Delta Sigma Theta Sorority, Incorporated.
+Chelsi currently serves on the board of People Incorporated.
 Chelsi is a nationally certified Results-Oriented Management and Accountability (ROMA) Trainer and a Certified Community Action Professional (CCAP).